snoozybug/snoozybug/README.md

   hi im rem

-  i'm cool and awesome and we get all the girls
+  i'm cool and awesome and i get all the girls

   no strict dni besides no endos i don't care i'll just block if i don't liek u.